 An old style glamour from the exterior and a cool, modern, whitewashed brick and pale colour scheme interior.
 Signature dishes.

-Sicilian born chef Antonio Centurrino, a fixture in Warsaw’s Italian culinary scene for as long as we can remember, chefs the kitchen.
+Sicilian-born chef Antonio Centurrino has been a fixture in Warsaw’s Italian culinary scene for as long as we can remember, and Trattoria da Antonio is his bambino.
+Choose from all the rustic Italian classics and throw in a bottle of red for good measure!

 The most famous restaurant rich in the Old Town Market Square, it has a guestbook that speaks for itself; Naomi Campbell, Henry Kissinger and Sarah Ferguson are a few of the names who’ve taken a seat here.